Centering Equity in the Development of Federal Policies and Evaluations

 Improving the well-being of marginalized and underserved communities requires changing the systems, structures, and policies that create inequities.
 For policymakers and researchers, that means better understanding how to center equity when engaging communities.
 It also entails knowing how to develop federal policies and evaluations that do not perpetuate disparities for people of color and others who have been historically underserved.

-Join Mathematica for a two-part panel conversation to explore:
+Mathematica held a two-part panel conversation to explore:

 - How equity impact assessments can help federal agencies understand how proposed policy and program changes will affect diverse populations